delta94/react-native-maps_usage/README.md

 >   <MapView />
 >   ...
 > ```
-> It'll use the google map
+> It'll use a google map